What is CFR Incoterms ? Cost and Freight Shipping

 CFR Incoterms Insurance Responsibility

-While the seller manages logistics and freight costs, they are not obligated to insure the goods.
-This distinction emphasizes the importance of understanding insurance liability under CFR terms, ensuring that buyers are adequately protected against unforeseen incidents that could affect their shipments.
+While the seller under CFR arranges logistics and freight costs, he is not obliged to insure the goods.
+This, therefore, gives a clear distinction of understanding that the insurance liability is under the terms of CFR, ensuring that buyers are well-insured against abrupt incidents that may happen to their shipments.

 CFR delivery terms

-CFR delivery terms specify that the seller is responsible for arranging and paying for the transportation of goods to the buyer’s designated port of destination.
+CFR delivery terms are an agreement that the seller is to arrange and pay for transportation of the goods to the buyer’s destination port.

-However, under CFR delivery terms, the seller is not obligated to provide insurance for the goods during transit.
+Under the CFR delivery terms, the seller does not necessarily have to provide insurance for the goods being transported.

-The risk of loss or damage to the goods passes to the buyer once the goods are loaded onto the ship at the port of shipment.
+Passing of risk to the buyer once goods are loaded onto the ship at the port of shipment.

 CFR incoterms risk transfer